OpenUnison/openunison.github.io/docs/namespace_as_a_service.md

 ## Next Steps

-With the Namespace as a Portal deployed, you can go to the [user's manual](/documentation/naas/) to see how users can login to begin requesting new namespaces and managing access!
+With the Namespace as a Portal deployed, you can go to the [user's manual](/documentation/naas/) to see how users can login to begin requesting new namespaces and managing access, or how to [customize the new namespace workflow](/documentation/customize-naas-onboarding)  for your needs.

 ## Alternate Deployment Steps